 Qualifications

-• MSW, BSW or equivalent, with at least 2 years relevant experience in social services, assistance with benefits a plus.
+- MSW or equivalent preferred, or BSW/BA with at least 2 years relevant experience in social services; assistance with benefits a plus.

-• Ability to work independently and as part a team, in both a home and office environment.
+- Ability to work independently and as part of a team, in both a home and office environment.

 Physical Requirements and Work Environment

-Office work will be at our location in Long Island City, with field work for home visits, outreach, and telecommuting when applicable.
-SCS currently operates on a hybrid model with three days in the office and two days remote.
+Office work will be at our location in Long Island City, with field work for outreach, and telecommuting when applicable.
+SCS currently operates on a hybrid model with three days in the office, and two days remote.
 This is subject to change.
+Some weekends and evenings hours for support groups and events.

 Classification: Non-Exempt